• Skip to primary navigation

 Growing up, when my parents would take us to dinner, we'd usually wind up at either at a Chinese or Italian restaurant.

-And if we were eating Italian, I could count on my dad ordering the zuppa di pesce.
+If we were eating Italian, I’d order the shrimp fra diavolo and I could always count on my dad ordering the zuppa di pesce.

 Honestly, I think he ordered it as a way to impress my mom (who's 100% Italian), with his attempt to "speak Italian".